 Many services keep session logs which might record the times you connect, maybe the bandwidth used, the incoming IP address, device details, or the outgoing IP address.
-That could leave a trail which allows any of your internet actions to be linked back to you, at least in theory (someone would need to get the legal right to examine the logs, first).
+That could leave a trail which allows any of your internet actions to be linked back to you, at least in theory (someone would need access to examine the logs, first).

 3. Dubious app store reviews